AWS S3 Encryption

 • Download Object

-Client Side Encryption - Customer Master Keys CSE-CMK
+Client Side Encryption - KMS Key CSE-KMS

 Source: Oreilly

-• Encryption master keys are completely maintained at the Client-side
+• Encryption master keys are completely maintained at the Client-side.

 • Uploading Object

-• S3 encryption client ( for e.g. AmazonS3EncryptionClient in the AWS SDK for Java) locally generates randomly a one-time-use symmetric key (also known as a data encryption key or data key).
+• The S3 Encryption Client locally generates a random one-time-use symmetric key (data encryption key or data key).

-• Client encrypts the data encryption key using the customer provided master key
+• Client encrypts the data encryption key using the customer-provided master key.

 • Client uses this data encryption key to encrypt the data of a single S3 object (for each object, the client generates a separate data key).

-• Client then uploads the encrypted data to S3 and also saves the encrypted data key and its material description as object metadata ( x-amz-meta-x-amz-key) in S3 by default
+• Client then uploads the encrypted data to S3 and also saves the encrypted data key and its material description as object metadata (x-amz-meta-x-amz-key) in S3 by default.

 • Downloading Object